Halium/docs/supplementary/how-to-document.rst

 **DISCLAIMER: this is still a work in progress and some parts are missing, however this will change soon and you can use it as it is for now**

-Okay, we'll assume that you want to help in other ways than donating, bug reporting/testing, translating or organizing/moderating but instead **want to document**.
+Okay, we'll assume that you want to help in other ways than donating, bug reporting/testing, translating or organizing/moderating but instead want to document.

 Why is this useful?
-If you have device x at home and want to have a working UBports (Ubuntu Touch)/Plasma Mobile/Halium image but there is no developer out there right now who wants to take on this project you might think *I’ll just post a request in the forum, i can't do anything anyway* but **that's wrong**.
+If you have device x at home and want to have a working UBports (Ubuntu Touch)/Plasma Mobile/Halium image but there is no developer out there right now who wants to take on this project you might think *I’ll just post a request in the forum, I can't do anything anyway* but **that's wrong**.
 If you gather information about **software support (Cyanogenmod/Lineage OS/Android images and Kernels available)** what **Hardware is inside exactly**.
 You have already done the first steps and some dev might think he/she gives it a quick look.

 If you now compare the exact hardware with existing, ported devices you **may find that most/some of the hardware is already supported on another device**.
 If this is the case, you can go a step further and try to find out where exactly in the code these hardware parts are mentioned and if they are also included in the so called 'mainline' linux kernel.

-You think **this sounds hard and as if you need dev skills**\ ?
+You think this sounds hard and as if you need dev skills?
 We will try to help you take this steps without any starting knowledge!
-(Okay you may need be able to search the web and write things into this wiki but we'll **do it together step by step below**.

-For all those who read this but have a little more knowledge about some step/want to use different editors or tools to get to the end: This guide will **only show one way and no alternatives at all for better clarity for beginners** (for example, you can edit this wiki with many editors but we will recommend typora for now).
+For all those who read this but have a little more knowledge about some step/want to use different editors or tools to get to the end: This guide will only show one way and no alternatives at all for better clarity for beginners (for example, you can edit this wiki with many editors but we will recommend typora for now).
 There will also be nothing about github accounts, pull requests or anything but rather an approach that inexperienced users can do themselves.
 A and one final thing, some points are simplified to a great extend so don't take anything too literal!

 Check for existing Halium work
 ------------------------------